Online immigration status (eVisa)

 If you have another physical document

-You can continue to prove your rights using your existing physical documents where these are permitted.
-This includes for proving your right to rent or for travel to the UK.
+You can continue to prove your rights using your existing physical documents where they are permitted while your NTL application is being considered and after it is decided.
+This includes for proving your right to work if your document has not expired, right to rent or for travel to the UK.

 You may be able to make a late application for settled status under the EU Settlement Scheme if you: